 Nests and perches for hens to roost at night

-Hens provided with foraging material
+Hens provided with foraging opportunities

 Animal Welfare Standards for Laying Hens